ai-cfia/dev-rel-docs/handling-exception-notes.md

 ValueError: invalid argument
 ```

-> If your note using from the message will be different.
+> If you're not using from the message will be different.
 Without `from`, the
 > traceback indicates a direct link between the two errors.

 - With `from`: